Matty9191/mpathstat/README.md

-# mpathstat
+# Device mapper statistics utility

 The mpathstat utility provides device mapper statistics for each mapper device as well as the SCSI block devices that represent the paths to this device.
-Here is some sampel output to illustrate what this utility does:
+Here is some sample output to illustrate the utility in action:
 <pre>
 $ mpathstat.py
  Device Name                                  Reads     Writes    KBytesR/S  KBytesW/S  Await